guoqiangqi/chatBot-go/doc/request_schema.md

     Content-Type: application/json

     {
-		{
-			Role:    openai.ChatMessageRoleSystem,
-			Content: "Your name is XiaoZhi.",
-		},
-		{
-			Role:    openai.ChatMessageRoleUser,
+		"role": "user",
-			Content: "What is your name.",
+        "Content": "What is your name."
-		},
 	}
     ```
     Notice: If you need to make requests against protected `/chatCompletionStream` endpoints, make "Accept" of http header be "text/event-stream".